How-To Creole

 Key Features of the Haitian Creole Alphabet

-1. You will always see the letter c next to h, in the form of ch.
+1. In standard spelling, you will usually see the letter c only next to h, in the form ch.

 Examples

-2. You will always see the letter u next to o or i, in the form ou, oun or ui.
+2. In standard spelling, you will usually see the letter u next to o or i, in the forms ou, oun, or ui.

 Examples